You make 100% of your sales!

 - Plan ahead.
 Build yourself a small annual price increase.
 Set your prices when you join WaterMediaGallery, then plan to increase your prices by 5 to 10% at your anniversary.
 Make yourself a chart and put it on your website like the late artist/educator Robert Genn!
 You can always change your mind next year, but this plan accomplishes two things.
 A) You know your artwork’s value will increase and B) someone considering the purchase of a painting will know if they buy it this year they will save.

-- Do not list your weak paintings on WaterMediaGallery.com.
+- Put your best foot forward.
+Do not list your weak paintings on WaterMediaGallery.com.
 While there are all kinds of artistic preferences out there and often the craziest artwork sells, if you look at a painting and think to yourself, “something seems wrong” or “maybe someone will like this even if I don’t,” you might want to set that one aside.
 If you care about your artistic reputation, post only artwork that you feel good about.
-Sure, paint some crazy artwork but make sure you like what you post!

 Please note the prices in this chart are only suggestions.
 We urge you to go no lower than these prices, but if your work already commands higher prices we honor your experience.